-Currently, Ssewamala is conducting eight large-scale, NIH-funded longitudinal randomized control trials across sub-Saharan Africa: Bridges-R2, Kyaterekera Project, M-Suubi, Obuvumu (Discrete Choice Experiment), Suubi+Adherence-R2, Suubi+Adherence4Youth (MOST), SuubiMHealth and Suubi4Stronger Families.
-In addition, he is a co-principal investigator on several NIH funded training programs including the D43 ACHIEVE R25 RRT, T37 LEAD, and D43 CHILD-GRF that focus on training early-career researchers committed to careers in child behavioral health.
+Currently, Ssewamala is conducting ten large-scale, NIH-funded longitudinal randomized control trials across sub-Saharan Africa: Suubi4Her-R2, Bridges2Scale, Bridges-R2, Kyaterekera Project, M-Suubi, Obuvumu (Discrete Choice Experiment), Suubi+Adherence-R2, Suubi+Adherence4Youth (MOST), SuubiMHealth and Suubi4Stronger Families.
+He is also the co-director of the developmental core of the NIH-funded Midwest Developmental Center for AIDS Research (D-CFAR).
+In addition, he directs four NIH funded training programs – D43 ACHIEVE, R25 RRT, T37 LEAD, and D43 CHILD-GRF– that focus on training early-career researchers committed to careers in child behavioral health.

 Fred Ssewamala